-Key Audit Matter How the scope of our audit responded to the Key Audit Matter Group pre IPO reorganisation Refer to notes 1(a) and 1(x) The Company was incorporated on 17 May 2016 and on 22 August 2016 the shareholders of the Company, Davies Collison Cave Pty Ltd (DCC), Davies Collison Cave Law Pty Ltd (DCC Law), QIP Services Pty Ltd (QIPS), the directors thereof and management, as well as the partners of the Davies Collison Cave and Davies Collison Cave Law partnerships undertook a group reorganisation whereby the following group reorganisation occurred: • the businesses of Davies Collison Cave and Davies Collison Cave Law were transferred from the existing partnerships to newly formed companies DCC, DCC Law and QIPS via resolutions in accordance with the Our procedures included, but were not limited to: Obtaining an understanding of the structure of the Group from review of contracts, registration documents and legal documents provided in connection with the reorganisation; Obtaining an understanding of the terms and business purpose of the reorganisation, relationships and transactions with related parties and equity balances to affect the group reorganisation; and Assessing and challenging the application of the applicable accounting standards, approaches and guidance for the transaction relevant partnership agreements and company constitutions; and the shareholding interests in DCC and DCC Law were transferred to the Company in exchange for shares in the Company via resolutions in accordance with the relevant company constitutions, at which time the Company became the legal parent of DCC and DCC Law. and evaluating the appropriateness of the group reorganisation reserve.
-We also assessed the appropriateness of the disclosures in Note 1 to the financial statements.
+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Group pre IPO reorganisation Refer to notes 1(a) and 1(x) The Company was incorporated on 17 May 2016 and on 22 August 2016 the shareholders of the Company, Davies Collison Cave Pty Ltd (DCC), Davies Collison Cave Law Pty Ltd (DCC Law), QIP Services Pty Ltd (QIPS), the directors thereof and management, as well as the partners of the Davies Collison Cave and Davies Collison Cave Law partnerships undertook a group reorganisation whereby the following group reorganisation occurred: the businesses of Davies Collison Cave and Davies Collison Cave Law were transferred from the existing partnerships to newly formed companies DCC, DCC Law and QIPS via resolutions in accordance with the relevant partnership agreements and company constitutions; and the shareholding interests in DCC and DCC Law were transferred to the Company in exchange for shares in the Company via resolutions in accordance with the relevant company constitutions, at which time the Company became the legal parent of DCC and DCC Law.
 As disclosed in Note 1 this group reorganisation did not represent a business combination, instead, the directors have treated this as a form of group reorganisation.
 Significant judgment has been exercised in accounting for this reorganisation, as there are no accounting standards which govern the treatment of the transaction.
+Our procedures included, but were not limited to: • Obtaining an understanding of the structure